PubNubDevelopers/unity-multiplayer-shooter/README.md

 * Profanity Filtering: Block profane and hateful messages while in-game using Message Filters.
 * User Metadata: Search and filter for players and view their usernames via App Context.

+While this README is focused on the PubNub functionality added to the game, please review Assets > SuperMultiplayerShooter > Guide.pdf.
+The developers of the original asset have provided detail instructions on how to play the game itself, how to add your own skins/weapons/bullets, and various settings to adjust in the game.

 Note:
 * The game is actively in development and more features are planned to be incorporated in the near future.
 * PubNub has purchased a Multi-Entity License for this template from the Unity Asset Store.
 We are not actively selling the game, but showcasing how to enhance the game with PubNub's Real-Time capabilities.